PostHog/posthog.com/contents/blog/mobile-session-replay.md

 ### 1. Multiple platforms

-The industry's big secret about web session replay is that it largely relies on a single open source library to work: [rrweb](https://github.com/rrweb-io/rrweb).
+The industry's big secret about web session replay is that it largely relies on a single open-source library to work: [rrweb](https://github.com/rrweb-io/rrweb).
 It includes tools for recording web interactions and state changes, structuring session data, and playback.

 Unfortunately, rrweb for mobile doesn't exist.
 To build mobile session replay, we needed to do all the work ourselves, and this was a lot.
 Instead of a single JavaScript SDK, mobile requires multiple (like iOS, Android, React Native, and Flutter).